emicklei/structexplorer/README.md

 - if a value is a pointer to a standard type then the display value has a "*" prefix
 - if a value is a reflect.Value then the display value has a "~" prefix

+## buttons

+- ⇊ : explore one or more selected values from the list and put them below
+- ⇉ : explore one or more selected values from the list and put them on the right
+- nil : show or hide values which are nil
+- x : remove the struct from the page

 ## exploring a [yaegi](https://github.com/traefik/yaegi) program

 ![program](./doc/explore_yaegi.png "Yaegi explore")